< Go to Ultralight Sleeping Bags

 How to Get It:

-Enlightened Equipment products are custom made in Minnesota and are not available from retail outlets.
-Instead they are ordered direct from the manufacturer.
+Enlightened Equipment products can only be ordered direct from the manufacturer.
 While the majority of their products are made to order, several versions of the Revelation 20 are often in stock for immediate shipment.

 Get it online at: EnlightenedEquipment.com.